Ayush-bh/Python_practice/Website_blocker/Readme.txt

 ----------------------------------------------------------------------------
 For working:

-1. First is you need to fine the "host file" of you machine.
+1. First is you need to find the "host file" of you machine.
 	#C:\Users\abhar\OneDrive\Desktop\Python projects\website_block
 	\hosts
 	The path about is for windows user.